Policy and overview on equipment and field gear.

 Pouches for submachine guns, SVT rifle, hand grenades and ammunition.

 A selection of pouches for use with the PPSh or PPS submachine guns, including the 71 round drum and 35 round curved magazines.
-The 35 round curved magazines for the PPSh & PPS were not interchangable.
+The 35 round curved magazines for the PPSh & PPS were not interchangeable.

 Grenade Pouches.

 There is some debate as to when they went into mass production and whether these pouches were actually an official infantry issue item, although there are a numerous period images of infantry wearing them, it is viewed they were primarily only issued to armoured forces.
-The standard TO&E issue of front line infantry was two grenades, but would be increased depending on the operation i.e. urban house clearing etc. Order No. 145 on clothing items dated May 14,1942, state a grenade bag being registered for 2 grenades only, not 3.
+The standard TO&E issue of front line infantry was two grenades, but would be increased depending on the operation i.e. urban house clearing etc. Order No. 145 on clothing items dated 14th May 1942, state a grenade bag being registered for 2 grenades only, not 3.
 By the late summer of 1942 F-1 grenade pouches went on supply for infantry units.
-Based on the period of a specific reconstruction,the F-1 pouches would therefore not be suitable for pre and early war infantry impression.
+Based on the period of a specific reconstruction,the F-1 pouches would therefore not be suitable for pre and early war infantry impressions.

 Below Left: is a universal pouch issued to infantry troops for use with either the RG-14/30 or RGD 33 stick grenade and the also for the F-1 and RG-42 grenades.It could hold two RG-14 \ 30 or RGD-33 grenades and there is a small internal pocket to hold fuses.
 It could hold up to four F-1 grenades, with special instructions on how the grenades and fuses were to be stored within.
 The use of the RGD-33 grenade did not continue after the war, hence this pouch went out of use.
 Also in use during the war was a simplified economy RGD-33 pouch using less material and did not have the outer flap cover.
 The two inverted grenade heads were held in smaller individual tubular pockets and the uppermost handles were secured in place with two tie tapes.

 There is some debate as to when they went into mass production and whether these pouches were actually an official infantry issue item, although there are a numerous period images of infantry wearing them, it is viewed they were primarily only issued to armoured forces.
-The standard TO&E issue of front line infantry was two grenades, but would be increased depending on the operation i.e. urban house clearing etc. Order No. 145 on clothing items dated May 14,1942, state a grenade bag being registered for 2 grenades only, not 3.
+The standard TO&E issue of front line infantry was two grenades, but would be increased depending on the operation i.e. urban house clearing etc. Order No. 145 on clothing items dated 14th May 1942, state a grenade bag being registered for 2 grenades only, not 3.
 By the late summer of 1942 F-1 grenade pouches went on supply for infantry units.
-Based on the period of a specific reconstruction,the F-1 pouches would therefore not be suitable for pre and early war infantry impression.
+Based on the period of a specific reconstruction,the F-1 pouches would therefore not be suitable for pre and early war infantry impressions.

 Below Left: is a universal pouch issued to infantry troops for use with either the RG-14/30 or RGD 33 stick grenade and the also for the F-1 and RG-42 grenades.It could hold two RG-14 \ 30 or RGD-33 grenades and there is a small internal pocket to hold fuses.
 It could hold up to four F-1 grenades, with special instructions on how the grenades and fuses were to be stored within.
 The use of the RGD-33 grenade did not continue after the war, hence this pouch went out of use.
 Also in use during the war was a simplified economy RGD-33 pouch using less material and did not have the outer flap cover.
 The two inverted grenade heads were held in smaller individual tubular pockets and the uppermost handles were secured in place with two tie tapes.